eclipse-tractusx/item-relationship-service/docs/concept/#322-Provisioning-of-contract-definiton-for-assets/#322-Provisioning-of-contract-definiton-for-assets.md

 Tombstone is extended with policy payload when policy is not matched and contract negotiation is not conducted.
 The requestor gets the insight which policy does not match and has the opportunity to add the specific policy to the IRS policy store in order to receice further on assets with the specific policy.

+- [ ] Tombstone is extended with policy payload in case policy is invalid AND auditContractNegotiation api parameter is enabled.

 `````json
 "tombstones": [